 Here are at least five ways that gratitude improves our mental health:

 1. Gratitude helps us feel valued.

-Just like having a job makes us feel useful and valued, gratitude plays a role in making us or another in lives feel valued.
+Just like having a job makes us feel useful and valued, gratitude plays a role in making us or another feel valued in our lives.
 The recognition, which may seem rather ordinary, actually can boost self-esteem and self-value in ways that not yet understood scientifically.
-Similar to how learning and achieving make us feel good about ourselves, gratitude makes us each also feel valued, and in turn, improves self-esteem and self-value.
-The results are likely to include decreases in anxiety, depression, trauma, stress, and increases in self-worth, motivation, productivity, achievement, and more.
+Similar to how learning and achieving make us feel good about ourselves, gratitude makes us each also feel valued and, in turn, improves self-esteem and self-value.
+The results are likely to include decreases in anxiety, depression, trauma, and stress, and increases in self-worth, motivation, productivity, achievement, and more.

 3. Gratitude helps us rekindle our inner childhood wonder and awe.

-By routine feelings of gratitude expressed for things like nature, love, and connection, for example, gratitude can help us rekindle our inner childhood senses of wonder and awe.
-Louie Schwartzberg, an American time-lapse cinematographer, producer, and director, discusses in his TED Talk of 2011 about how gratitude can bring us to appreciate each new day as if each day for being so unique.
-In my perspective, this is as if each new day is like experiencing and viewing a new flower, a new wonder, in turn rekindling our inner childhood senses.
+Routine feelings of gratitude expressed for things like nature, love, and connection, for example, can help us rekindle our inner childhood senses of wonder and awe.
+Louie Schwartzberg, an American time-lapse cinematographer, producer, and director, discusses in his TED Talk of 2011 how gratitude can bring us to appreciate each new day for being so unique.
+In my perspective, this is as if each new day is like experiencing and viewing a new flower, a new wonder, in turn, rekindling our inner childhood senses.